 - University officials may place barriers, traffic control devices or fences at any time for official business.
 Unauthorized movement or removal is prohibited.
 This may result in a parking citation or removal from University property.

-- The Department of Public Safety is authorized to cite, boot, and/or tow, at the owner’s expense, any vehicles on University property that violates the University’s Parking Rules and Regulations.
+- The Department of Public Safety is authorized to cite, boot, and/or tow, at the owner’s expense, any vehicles on University property that violate the University’s Parking Rules and Regulations.